andrewabest/andrewbestdotcom/content/posts/discover-decide-deliver-part-three.md

 The _most important thing_ we can do when confronted by situations that are less than favourable is to ***lean into the pain***.
 It is imperative we both clearly understand what has led to our current reality, and can articulate that both within our team, and to our stakeholders and sponsors.
 If we can do this, we can then make sensible decisions stepped in reality.
 If we don't do this, we delay inevitable and more severe decision making and consequences.

-We must strongly resist and dispell **reality distortion fields** - I've worked with people in my time, whether they be developers, project managers, or stakeholders and sponsors, who will attempt to create alternate realities based on either out-of-date information, or on pure subjective opinion.
-These realities tend to be created to serve people's individual motivations - saving face on the delivery side, on budget and timeline adherance, or in sponsoring the initiative.
-One classic conversation that many people will be familiar with centers around why the team isn't meeting up-front estimates, or aren't tracking a Gaant chart correctly.
+We must strongly resist and dispel **reality distortion fields** - I've worked with people in my time, whether they be developers, project managers, or stakeholders and sponsors, who will attempt to create alternate realities based on either out-of-date information, or on pure subjective opinion.
+These realities tend to be created to serve people's individual motivations - saving face on the delivery side, on budget and timeline adherence, or in sponsoring the initiative.
+One classic conversation that many people will be familiar with centres around why the team isn't meeting up-front estimates, or aren't tracking a Gantt chart correctly.

 There is a simple antidote to these sort of politics: visibility, transparency, and lots of open, two-way communication.